 Public Law 103-305, section 107, amending Title 49, section 47105, of the United States Code, includes requirements for grants to include assurances on preventative maintenance with certain project applications.

-Chapter Five - Arizona Airport Development Loan Program
+Chapter Five - Arizona Airport Development Loan Program (Currently Suspended)

-PURPOSE
+I. PURPOSE

 This program provides financial assistance through the State Aviation Fund to public agencies (airport sponsors) owning and operating an airport to expand and enhance aviation business opportunities at their respective facilities.
-These monies will be made available to eligible airport sponsors in the form of interest bearing loans.
+These monies will be made available to eligible airport sponsors in the form of interest-bearing loans.
 The program has one purpose:

-To provide interest bearing loans for airport development projects designed to generate direct revenue to the airport.
+A. To provide interest bearing loans for airport development projects designed to generate direct revenue to the airport.
 These types of revenue generating projects are typically not able to receive funding through an airport development grant outlined in Chapter 2 of this manual.

+II.
 DEFINITIONS

-Airport Development Loan: This is an interest-bearing loan available to publicly owned airports identified in the ADOT State Airports System Plan dated November 2009 (or most current version).
+A. Airport Development Loan: This is an interest-bearing loan available to publicly owned airports identified in the ADOT State Airports System Plan dated October 2018 (or most current version).
 Loans may be utilized for projects that generate direct revenue to the airport.

+III.
 QUALIFYING